YARD2/PIC16F1-USB-Bootloader/README.md

 ## Read this first!

 - This is **experimental** and has barely been tested.
 A PIC programmed with this bootloader has been confirmed to enumerate and behave correctly under Mac OS X 10.9.5 on a MacBook Pro.
+- On Windows rarely the enumeration failed.
+Just remove and attach it again.
 - I don't have a USB protocol analyzer or non-Apple computers to use for testing.
 You're more than welcome to test the device under Linux or Windows, but I can't provide support for those particular operating systems.
 Please submit pull requests, send dmesg logs, packet dumps, etc!
 - The bootloader implements the absolute minimal amount of the USB and CDC specs required to enumerate and shuffle data back and forth.
 It is possible that I'm doing things that aren't standards-compliant.
 Heck, for all I know, your OS might crash when the PIC is connected!
 You've been warned.